AakLak/RSBotSpot/content/post/tier-net-runescape-botting-vps.md

 - **Hostname** - Can be anything alphanumeric, you don't need to remember this.
 - **Root Password** - Set a strong password, and note it down.
-- **Operating System** - I recommend Debian 7.X 64-bit.</br><small>We recommend upgrading to Debian 8 in the control panel after ordering.
-Contact Tier.net support if you need a hand with this.</small>
+- **Operating System** - Default/CentOS 7.x 64-Bit</br><small>Later, we'll explain how to one-click install Debian 9</small>

 All other options can be left as default.

 Then complete payment and you're done.
 [Tier.net](https://billing.tier.net/aff.php?aff=85) accepts: Paypal, Credit/Debit Card, and Bitcoin.

-Before delivering, [Tier.net](https://billing.tier.net/aff.php?aff=85) seems to prescreen customers regarding usage.
+Before delivering, [Tier.net](https://billing.tier.net/aff.php?aff=85) sometimes prescreens customers regarding usage.
 I received a ticket asking some questions, and gave them an honest answer to the effect of:<div height="1em"></div>
 <div class="caption" style="text-align:left;">
 "I am using this server to run automation scripts for a video game.
 The scripts will run for under 8 hours a day, and never over 2 hours at once.
 I will take care to respect and not max out the CPU/RAM resources of the server."
 </div>